Other matters: interaction with other penalties

 Whether both penalties will be chargeable will depend entirely on the circumstances of the case.
 This would occur, for example, where there is a careless or deliberate inaccuracy within a company’s return but in addition the inaccuracy arises from the SAO not taking reasonable steps to ensure appropriate tax accounting arrangements.

-Conversely, the CRM or Caseworker should be careful to resist any claim from a company that because we are not charging an SAO penalty we are accepting that an inaccuracy was made despite taking reasonable care.
+Conversely, the CCM or Caseworker should be careful to resist any claim from a company that because we are not charging an SAO penalty we are accepting that an inaccuracy was made despite taking reasonable care.
 HMRC does not regard the two as being automatically linked for penalty purposes:

 - An inaccuracy in the accounts that attracts a penalty under Schedule 24 FA07 will not necessarily mean that the company does not have appropriate tax accounting arrangements.